-- (i) a notice of DCAC Warrant exercise (in the form required by the Warrant Agent) or, in the case of a Book-Entry Warrant, the DCAC Warrants to be exercised on the records of the Depositary to an account of the Warrant Agent at the Depositary designated for such purposes in writing by the Warrant Agent to the Depositary from time to time; and - (ii) the payment in full of the Warrant Exercise Price for each DCAC Ordinary Share as to which a DCAC Warrant is exercised and any and all applicable taxes due in connection with the exercise of those DCAC Warrants, the exchange of those DCAC Warrants for the DCAC Ordinary Shares and the issuance of such DCAC Ordinary Shares, in lawful money of the UK, in good certified check or wire payable to the Warrant Agent.
+- (i) a notice of DCAC Warrant exercise (in the form required by the Warrant Agent) or, in the case of a Book-Entry Warrant, the DCAC Warrants to be exercised on the records of the Depositary to an account of the Warrant Agent at the Depositary designated for such purposes in writing by the Warrant Agent to the Depositary from time to time; - (ii) a duly executed "Warrant Holder representation letter" (in the form required by the Warrant Agent); and - (iii) the payment in full of the Warrant Exercise Price for each DCAC Ordinary Share and 2056 GreenBonds in the value of £5.00 as to which a DCAC Warrant is exercised and any and all applicable taxes due in connection with the exercise of those DCAC Warrants, the exchange of those DCAC Warrants for the DCAC Ordinary Shares and 2056 GreenBonds and the issuance of such DCAC Ordinary Shares and 2056 GreenBonds, in lawful money of the UK, in good certified check or wire payable to the Warrant Agent.

-The Company intends to publish more detailed instructions in connection with the exercise of DCAC Public Warrants in due course, subject to approval of the New Warrant T&Cs by the Warrant Holder meeting.

-The period during which the DCAC Public Warrants can be exercised is expected to end on or around 31 May 2023 in connection with the redemption of all DCAC Public Warrants as further discussed below.
-Such end date will be specified in the redemption notice that is expected to be issued in connection with this redemption.
+The Company intends to publish more detailed instructions in connection with the exercise of DCAC Public Warrants by means of a press release in due course, subject to approval of the New Warrant T&Cs by the Warrant Holder meeting.
+Such press release will include a timetable, showing, among other things, the period during which the DCAC Public Warrants can be exercised in connection with the redemption of all DCAC Public Warrants as further discussed below.

-In exchange for each whole DCAC Public Warrant so validly exercised, a DCAC Public Warrant Holder will receive one DCAC Ordinary Share at Completion.
-Subsequently, such DCAC Ordinary Share will also be eligible for the Special Distribution.
-Accordingly, for each whole DCAC Public Warrant so validly exercised, against payment of the exercise price of £11.50, a DCAC Public Warrant Holder is expected to receive one DCAC Ordinary Share at a valuation of £20.00 and 2056 GreenBonds in settlement of that DCAC Ordinary Share's entitlement under the Special Distribution (i.e. a distribution in the value of £5.00 per DCAC Ordinary Share).
+In exchange for each whole DCAC Public Warrant so validly exercised, a DCAC Public Warrant Holder will receive one DCAC Ordinary Share and 2056 GreenBonds in the value of ± 5.00 at Completion.
+Accordingly, for each whole DCAC Public Warrant so validly exercised, against payment of the exercise price of ± 7.00 , a DCAC Public Warrant Holder is expected to receive one DCAC Ordinary Share at a valuation of ± 11.655 and ± 5.00 in 2056 GreenBonds.

 The maximum number of DCAC Warrants that can be exercised for cash is 4,190,000 DCAC Public Warrants and 156,250 DCAC Sponsor Warrants, being together 4,346,250 DCAC Warrants.
-If all DCAC Warrants were exercised at £11.50, they would yield cash proceeds of approximately £49 million.
-The table below sets out the different scenarios of proceeds received from, interchangeably, the newly issued DCAC Ordinary Shares and the DCAC Warrants Exercise.
+If all DCAC Public Warrants were exercised at £7.00, they would yield cash proceeds of approximately £30 million.
+The table below sets out two different scenarios of proceeds received from, interchangeably, the newly issued DCAC Ordinary Shares and the DCAC Warrants Exercise.

-% of DCAC Warrants exercised at £11.50
+% of DCAC Warrants exercised at £7.00

-0% 61% 100%
+0% 62%

 Cash proceeds newly issued

-DCAC Ordinary Shares 90,000,000 55,000,000 35,500,000
+DCAC Ordinary Shares 90,000,000 70,500,000

 Cash proceeds DCAC

-Warrants Exercise 0 28,755,382 48,144,175
+Warrants Exercise 0 18,101,738

-Total cash proceeds 90,000,000 83,755,382 83,644,175
+Total cash proceeds 90,000,000 88,601,738

-Throughout this Circular, it is assumed that 61% of the DCAC Public Warrants will be exercised for cash, to generate £28,755,382 in cash for the Company.
+Throughout this Circular, it is assumed that 62% of the DCAC Public Warrants will be exercised for cash, to generate £18,101,738 in cash for the Company.